vapor-community/vapor-ext/README.md

   - `filter(\_ keyPath:, at parameter:, on req:)` to handle automatic filters based in query params
 - New sort methods:

-  - `sort(\_ keyPath:, at queryParam:, as parameter:, on req:)` to handle automatic sorting based in query params
+  - `sort(\_ keyPath:, at queryParam:, as parameter:, default direction:, on req:)` to handle automatic sorting based in query params
-  - `sort(\_ keyPath:, as parameter:, on req:)` to handle automatic sorting based in query params
+  - `sort(\_ keyPath:, as parameter:, default direction:, on req:)` to handle automatic sorting based in query params

 #### Query params sintax for filters: